-Approximately 292 acres of disturbance to agricultural land is anticipated to occur within the Facility's proposed LOD.
-This includes temporary and permanent disturbance and also includes areas outside of the fence line.
+Approximately 522 acres of disturbance to agricultural land is anticipated to occur within the Facility's proposed LOD.
+This includes temporary and permanent disturbance and also includes areas outside the fence line.
 The temporary disturbance will be caused by grading and laydown areas.
-Of these 292 acres, only 4.7 acres will comprise permanent soil disturbance.
-The remaining 287 acres will be restored after construction.
-Additionally, within the Facility Site, approximately 366 acres (31.3 percent) of agricultural soils are classified as NYS Agriculture Land Classification's Mineral Soil Groups (MSGs) 1-4.
-Of the 366 acres of soil within the Facility Site that are classified in MSGs 1-4, only 1.3 percent (4.7 acres) will be permanently impacted.
-The Riverside

-Solar Project has made significant efforts to site Facility components to minimize impacts to the maximum extent practicable for existing and future use of agricultural lands within the Facility Site.
-Agricultural soils in the Facility Site can be seen on Figure 2.
+Of these 522 acres, only 168 acres will comprise permanent soil disturbance.
+The remaining 355 acres will be restored after construction.
+Additionally, within the Facility Site, approximately 4.5 acres (0.3 percent) of agricultural soils are classified as New York State Agriculture Land Classification's Mineral Soil Groups (MSGs) 1 through 4.
+The 4.5 acres of soil within the Facility Site that are classified in MSGs 1 through 4 will not be impacted.
+Brookside Solar, LLC has made significant efforts to site Facility components to minimize impacts to the maximum extent practicable for existing and future use of agricultural lands within the Facility Site.
+Agricultural soils in the Facility Site can be seen on Figure 15.3.2.